tobac-project/tobac/doc/installation.rst

 You can also install conda via pip, which is mainly interesting for development purposes or using specific development branches for the Github repository.

-The follwoing python packages are required (including dependencies of these packages):
+The following python packages are required (including dependencies of these packages):

 *numpy*, *scipy*, *scikit-image*, *pandas*, *pytables*, *matplotlib*, *iris*, *xarray*, *cartopy*, *trackpy*